 Multithreading- diff bw Run and start, what happens if run is executed for thread in spite of start

+Ans…..Main difference is that when program calls start() method a new Thread is created and code inside run() method is executed in new Thread while if you call run() method directly no new Thread is created and code inside run() will execute on the current Thread.

 What if you create two threads in a system which has only a single core processor?

 How to create thread without using Runnable or Thread?

+Ans:: In Java, creating a thread without using Runnable or Thread directly is not a typical approach because these are the primary mechanisms provided by the language for concurrent programming.
+However, if you want to achieve a similar effect without explicitly implementing Runnable or extending Thread, you can use the java.util.concurrent.Callable interface along with the ExecutorService.s

 What are the benefits of parallel processing?
 Tell me some scenarios when we can & can't use parallel processing.

+Ans:: inIt creases the speed and efficiency of computers.
+Sequential computing forces fast processors to do things inefficiently.
+Computers can be used to solve more complex and more extensive problems.
+A single web app may have to process millions of requests every second with so much data.

 Volatile vs synchronised?

 What is ThreadLocalMap?
 Why should we use that?

+Ans:: ThreadLocalMap is a customized hash map suitable only for maintaining thread local values.
+No operations are exported outside of the ThreadLocal class.
+The class is package private to allow declaration of fields in class Thread.

 Why wait, notify and notify all methods in object not in thread?

-Difference between sleep and wait?
+c

 Serialization